GorkemSahin/mobile-movies-browser/README.md

 Alternatively you can browse the /ios or /android folders using Xcode or Android Studio and build from there.

+In case you get an "Execution failed for task app:validateSigning" error while building for Android, you can generate a new key in /android/app directory using the following command:

+`keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000`

 ## Frameworks, Libraries and Tools Used